Schedule Service

 When it comes to HVAC services, there’s a lot of information out there, and not all of it is accurate.
 Misconceptions about cost can cause unnecessary stress and might even lead you to put off essential repairs.
 Let’s clear the air and tackle some of the most common myths about what you can expect to pay for professional HVAC service.
 Understanding the truth behind these costs helps you make informed decisions for your home and your budget, ensuring you get the quality service you need without any surprises.

-The Service Fee vs. The Total Repair Cost
+Myth: The Service Fee Is the Total Cost

 One of the biggest points of confusion is the difference between a service fee and the final bill.
 Many people think the initial quote to get a technician to their door is the total cost of the repair, but that’s rarely the case.
 Most HVAC companies charge a diagnostic fee, which covers the technician’s travel time and the expertise required to thoroughly inspect your system and identify the problem.
 This fee is separate from the cost of parts and the additional labor needed to perform the repair.
 Think of it as paying for a professional diagnosis before you agree to the treatment plan.